rmthorpe/wheel/README.md

 Current Features:

+<strong> V.1.2.1 </strong>

+Modes for playing against the computer solo or in party mode created.

 <strong> V.1.2.0 </strong>

 Computer player basic functionality.
 The computer player will pick a letter based on the frequency of its apperance in the English language.
 The computer player can only choose letters at his point.